GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ![plot of chunk ptha18_tonga_point_plot5](figure/ptha18_tonga_point_plot5-1.png)

-In comparison to the previous approaches, we have more scenarios with high max-stage values at our Tonga site, as expected because of how we used `event_peak_stage` in the definition of the `event_importance_weighted_sampling_probs`.
+In comparison to the previous approaches, we have sampled more scenarios with high max-stage values at our Tonga site.
+This is expected because of how we used `event_peak_stage` in the definition of the `event_importance_weighted_sampling_probs`.

 ```r